Finite temperature quantum condensations in the space of states: a new perspective for quantum annealing: Introduction

-In the present paper, we show how to naturally extend the above $T=0$ quantum condensations to finite temperature.
-For systems at canonical equilibrium at temperature $T$, we have just to replace the ground state energies with the free energies.
-While a detailed proof is given in~\cite{TH_QPT_proof}, here we illustrate the new criterion with two examples.
-As first example, we derive analytically the phase diagram of the paradigmatic Grover model.
-Then we consider a system of relevant physical interest, namely, free fermions in a one-dimensional (1D) inhomogeneous lattice.
-Also in this case we obtain, numerically, a phase diagram, structurally similar to that of the Grover model.
-This phase-diagram structure can be proved to be a universal feature of the condensation QPTs~\cite{TH_QPT_proof} and thus the above similarity strongly supports our numerical findings.
-We conclude suggesting an experimental realization of condensation QPTs in semiconductor supelattices.
+In the present paper, we propose a simple criterion to extend the $T=0$ condensation QPTs to finite temperature.
+For systems at canonical equilibrium at temperature $T$, the same phase transition mechanism described above can take place just by replacing the GS energies with the free energies.
+While a mathematical proof of this criterion can be provided~\cite{TH_QPT_proof}, here we illustrate it with two examples.
+First, we derive analytically the phase diagram of the paradigmatic Grover model.
+Then, we consider a physical system, experimentally implementable, consisting of free fermions in a one-dimensional (1D) inhomogeneous lattice.
+In the latter case we obtain, numerically, a phase diagram, that is structurally similar to that of the Grover model, in agreement with the universal features of the condensation QPTs~\cite{TH_QPT_proof}.
+Guided by the above two case studies, we finally show how finite-temperature condensation QPTs can be used to build quantum annealers having, at finite temperature, output-probability exponentially close to 1 in the system size.

-Before recalling the $T=0$ case, two comments are in order about the nature of the condensation QPTs. i) They are intrinsically first-order, for they can be driven by using even one single Hamiltonian parameter.
+Two comments are in order about the nature of the condensation QPTs: (i) they are intrinsically first-order, for they can be driven by using even one single Hamiltonian parameter.
 In contrast, as for the classical case, jumps of the order parameter can result when crossing the coexistence line of two different phases that originate from the critical point of a second-order QPT.
-Notice that, for such a scenario to take place at zero temperature, one needs that the Hamiltonian depends on at least two independent parameters (think to the 1D Ising model in the presence of both a transverse and a longitudinal magnetic field~\cite{Continentino,Pelissetto}); ii) Condensation QPTs are far from being exotic.
-As we have recently shown, the renowned Wigner crystallization belongs to this class of QPTs~\cite{WC_QPT}.
+Notice that, for such a scenario to take place at zero temperature, the Hamiltonian needs to depend on at least two independent parameters (think of the 1D Ising model in the presence of both transverse and longitudinal magnetic fields~\cite{Continentino,Pelissetto}). (ii) Condensation QPTs are far from being exotic.
+As we recently showed at $T=0$, the renowned Wigner crystallization belongs to this class of QPTs~\cite{WC_QPT}.